Blog Articles

 Read MSP360’s latest news and expert articles about MSP business and technology

 Mac users typically have a basic backup structure using a good, native tool called “Time Machine.”
-But there are a few thoughts on how to back up Mac that we want you to consider in order to make your backups more efficient and available anytime, anywhere for both personal or business needs.
+But there are a few thoughts on how to backup for Mac that we want you to consider: make your backups more efficient and available anytime, anywhere for both personal or business needs.

-While trying to find out how to back up a Mac, avoid using the “entire system” option too often.
+While trying to find out how to backup for Mac, avoid using the “entire system” option too often.
 Using the built-in Mac backup feature (Time Machine backup), you only select drives to backup and have the ability to exclude certain paths.
 It is an easy to use approach, but it lacks flexibility.

 Time Machine is able to determine whether a particular file should be backed up or not, but some applications can change their configuration in their .app package, meaning the entire program file will be marked as ‘changed’.
 You will just spend an additional volume on a backup repository that is not actually necessary.